-To ensure that we are designing a genetic rescue project that can benefit not only the potential de-extinction of the Heath Hen, but also (if possible) a related endangered species, we have assembled an Advisory Group of experts that have an interest in the Heath Hen and have experience working with related species such as the Greater Prairie Chicken, the Attwater’s Prairie Chicken, and the Sage Grouse.
+To ensure a genetic rescue project that may benefit both Heath Hen de-extinction as well as related endangered species (if possible), we have assembled an Advisory Group.
+These experts have an interest in the Heath Hen and experience working with the Greater Prairie Chicken, the Attwater’s Prairie Chicken, and the Sage Grouse (all related species).

-Genome sequencing necessary to bring back the heath hen would not have been possible to launch without all of these advisors:
+Genome sequencing necessary to bring back the heath hen would not have been possible without these advisors:

 - Jeff Johnson, Project Coordinator